-Within a week of finishing the book, almost the exact same thing that the author describes happened.
+Within a week of finishing the book, almost the exact same thing that the author describes happened in Texas.
 It’s a riveting read and makes you think about the level of desperation to undertake such a trip.

 I’m a fan of Pam Houston’s writing starting with Cowboys are My Weakness – her first novel in 1994.
 This book, set primarily on her 120 acre property in the Colorado Rockies is entirely different, speaking to what it means to care for a piece of land and the creatures on it.
 She also ruminates about how nature has healed her after a “childhood of horrific parental abuse and neglect.”

 The book begins with a 31 year old chef, Annie.
 She’s having a tough time getting by but still takes the time to make an inexpensive purchase of a shabby old painting that catches her eye in a secondhand shop as a birthday gift for an unsuitable lover.
 But she gets stood up at his birthday dinner and the painting becomes hers.

 In short order she suspects it may have some value – and from there the intrigue of the international art market comes into play.
 And the chase.
 A fun read.